 Graduates are able to practice in a variety of settings and attend to funeral service needs of all age groups with respect to human remains.

 Program Overview | View Program of Study | Mortuary Science Advisory Board | UDC Library Holdings | Resources | Faculty

 The Community College offers the Associate of Applied Science degree in Mortuary Science.
-The program is accredited by the American Board of Funeral Service Education (ABFSE).
 The program’s mission is to provide its students with a comprehensive education in mortuary science and prepare graduates to enter the funeral service profession as competent funeral service practitioners.
 The program offers basic education courses in the Pre-mortuary phase, followed by in-depth academic and clinical education in the professional and clinical stages.